-Prior authorization is the required approval a physician must receive from an insurance provider before prescribing certain medications.
+Prior authorization is the approval a physician must receive from an insurance provider before prescribing certain medications or treatments.
 Other terms for prior authorization are “certification” and “formulary exception.”

 How Does Prior Authorization Work?